Do you know about some amazing Hydrogen Peroxide Uses in the Garden? Well, they will surprise you for sure! Read on to find out how!

 11. Prevents Weed

 To prevent weeds in the garden, use a solution of hydrogen peroxide and water in a 50:50 ratio.
 Spray it on the affected area and repeat the process if needed.
-Do make sure that you are not accidentally spraying it on other plants.
+Make sure that you are not accidentally spraying it on other plants.

 12. Cleans Garden Furniture